 Manas National Park, located in Assam is on the foothills of Eastern Himalayas.
 It not only offers spectacular views of Manas River overlooking the hills in Bhutan but is also famous for the Indian Rhinoceros as well as other dominant endemic species of flora and fauna.
+Thanks to our trip to Meghalaya, we got the opportunity to visit it’s neighboring state.

 Due to the more famous counterpart Kaziranga Wildlife Sanctuary also located in Assam, Manas has fewer tourists.
 Following are 4 reasons why you must visit.